 ESOL courses are for people who are, or are intending to become, long-term UK residents and meet the eligibility criteria specified by the UK Government.
-The criteria include people who have been resident in the United Kingdom or other European Union countries for three years or more; or are refugees; or are married to an EU citizen and resident in the UK.
 Documentary evidence will be required.
-More details are available at the screening interview (see below).
+More details are available at the screening interview.

 No initial formal qualifications or experience are required, but students will be required to attend an initial screening interview in order to identify which ESOL course is most appropriate.

 If you have previously gained an ESOL qualification, you will be able to enrol to the next level.

 Courses start in September 2020 and run until June 2021, although you can also join the course in January.

 Students acquire and improve skills in listening and speaking and as well as studying grammar and widening their vocabulary in different contexts.
 Students are helped to learn flexibly and independently using a variety of methods.
 They will be expected to complete homework tasks and activities outside the taught classes

 There is an exam at the end of each element (Speaking and Listening, Reading and Writing.)

 Studying ESOL at York College gives you access to a community of students and tutors, who can help you find out about other opportunities